genesisgzdev/nexus-intelligence/CONTRIBUTING.md

 DO NOT open a public issue for security vulnerabilities.

-Email genzt.dev@pm.me with the subject line "Vulnerability Report: [Module Name]".
+Email genzt.dev@pm.me with the subject line "Vulnerability Report:

+$$Module Name$$

+".
 The report must include:

 Vulnerability description.